- Go on Nature Walk

 Bird Watching

 Chitwan National Park is an Eden for bird lovers.
 The park lies close to the Himalayas; thus, migratory birds often make their way back to the jungles of Chitwan.
 Besides, the park is home to more than 600 recorded species of bird.
-Indigenous and migrant species like Great Hornbill, Pied Kingfisher, Ruddy Shelduck, and Red-headed trogon can also be found.
+Indigenous and migrant species like the Great Hornbill, Pied Kingfisher, Ruddy Shelduck, and Red-headed trogon can also be found.
 The park’s alluvial grasslands are essential habitats for many critically endangered birds.
 Also, the park is a breeding site for globally threatened birds.

 Canoe Ride